 - 1. Turn the oven off before cleaning - Keep the inside of the oven clean.
 When food spatters or spilled liquids adhere to oven walls, wipe with a damp cloth.
 Mild detergent may be used if the oven gets very dirty.
 The use of harsh detergent or abrasives is not recommended. - The outside oven surface should be cleaned with soap and water, rinsed and dried with a soft cloth.
 To prevent damage to the operating parts inside the oven, water should not be allowed to seep into the ventilation openings. - If the central panel becomes wet, clean with a soft dry cloth.
 Do not use harsh detergents or abrasives on Control Panel. - If steam accumulates inside or around the outside of the oven door, wipe with a soft cloth.
-This may occur when the microwave oven is operated under high humidity conditions and in no way indicates malfunction of the unit. - It is occasionally necessary to remove the glass tray for cleaning.
-Wash the tray in warm sudsy water or in a dishwasher. - The roller guide and oven cavity floor should be cleaned regular/y to avoid excessive noise.
-Simply wipe the bottom surface of the oven with mild detergent water or window cleaner and dry.
-The roller guide may be washed in mild sudsy water. - 8.
+This may occur when the microwave oven is operated under high humidity conditions and in no way indicates malfunction of the unit. - 6.
 The oven should be cleaned regularly and any food deposits removed; - Failure to maintain the oven in a clean condition could lead to deterioration of the surface that could adversely affect the life of the appliance and possibly result in a hazardous situation.

+9.7 Toilet

-9.7 Toilet Thetford Toilet
+Thetford Toilet

-(i) Note: Please read the user manual supplied with the toilet before using and the toilet.
+Note: Please read the user manual supplied with the toilet before using and the toilet.